cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

 You already know about the server part of the file structure, so let's focus on the client folder.

 * client/
-    * app/ - where you put your files while developping
+    * app/ - where you put your files while developing
         * assets/ - all your static assets: images, fonts, ...
             * index.html the entrance point of your application
         * collections/